-AIR CONDITIONING 1
+AIR CONDITIONING

-The electric outdoor air conditioner condensing unit was a Comfortmaker, Model Number R4A336AKN100 and

-Serial Number X15330728.
-The unit is located on the left side of the structure.
-This unit is approximately 1 years old.
+The electric outdoor air conditioner condensing unit was a York, Model Number and Serial Number.
+The unit is located on the right side of the structure.
+This unit is approximately years old.
 Periodic preventive maintenance is recommended to keep this unit in good working condition, and HomeTeam strongly recommends partnering with a reputable HVAC company for routine maintenance for the heating and cooling systems in the fall and spring.
-The air conditioning system was tested and found to be functional.
+The air conditioning system was not tested because the outside temperature was below sixty degrees within the last twenty four hours.
 As a reminder, this is functionality test and visual inspection only; we do not check suction pressures, contactor amps, or refrigerant levels.
 If a more detailed inspection is required, please consult with an HVAC company.